MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02.md

 ### Exercise 1: Implement Governance and Lifecycle Management for Microsoft Teams

 Your organization has started the planning process for Microsoft 365 services adoption.
 You are assigned as a Teams admin role to plan Teams governance.
-Since Teams relies on Microsoft 365 groups, you need to plan governance procedures for Microsoft 365 groups, including creating and configuring Microsoft 365 groups classification labels, creating Microsoft 365 groups expiration policies, configuring Microsoft 365 Group creation policy permissions ,and configuring Microsoft 365 Groups naming policies.
+Since Teams relies on Microsoft 365 groups, you need to plan governance procedures for Microsoft 365 groups, including creating Microsoft 365 groups expiration policies, configuring Microsoft 365 Group creation policy permissions ,and configuring Microsoft 365 Groups naming policies.

 #### Task 1 - Create classification labels